Comcast's Internet Essentials Continues to Gain Momentum, Connects More Than 220,000 Families or 900

 To increase enrollment and continue to help close the digital divide in America, Comcast continues to enhance Internet Essentials.
 This year we have:

 - Increased Speed - For the second time in two years, Comcast has increased its broadband speeds for Internet Essentials customers up to 5 Mbps downstream and up to 1 Mbps upstream.
-The company has more than tripled the download speeds for Internet Essentials customers since the program's launch.
+On September 1st, Comcast will have more than tripled the download speeds for Internet Essentials customers since the program's launch.

 - Streamlined Enrollment - Comcast has further streamlined the enrollment process by expanding the instant approval process for families whose students attend schools where 70 percent or more of the students are eligible to participate in the National School Lunch Program.